Jonathan-Gander/LineChartView/README.md

 - Change indicator point color and size
 - Change line color (simple color or linear gradient with two colors)
 - Display dots for each point/value on line
+- Change display mode: value + label, or only label (as main label)
 - Enable/disable drag gesture
 - Enable/disable haptic feedback when drag on exact value
 - Use SwiftUI modifiers to customize chart (like background or frame size)